polterguy/phosphorusfive/README.md

 * A design pattern called Active Events
 * Hyperlambda or p5.lambda

-The Ajax library is created on top of ASP.NET's web controls, allowing you to use them the same way you would create a web forms website.
+The Ajax library is created on top of ASP.NET's Web Forms, allowing you to use them the same way you would create a web forms website.
 Simply inject them declaratively into your markup, and change their properties and attributes in your codebehind.

 Active Events allows you to loosely couple your modules together, without having any dependencies between them.

-Hyperlambda, and p5.lambda, is the natural bi-product of Active Events; A Turing complete execution engine, for orchestrating your apps together, almost as if they were LEGO bricks.
+Hyperlambda, and p5.lambda, is the natural bi-product of Active Events; A Turing complete execution engine, for orchestrating your apps together, as shown above in the Hello World example.

-The three USPs mentioned above, facilitates for a development model, which allows you to combine your existing C# skills, creating plugins, where you can assemble your apps, in a loosely coupled architecture.
+The 3 USPs mentioned above, facilitates for a development model, which allows you to combine your existing C# skills, creating plugins, where you can assemble your apps, in a loosely coupled architecture.
 This is in stark contrast to the traditional way of "carving out" apps, using interfaces for plugins, which often creates a much higher degree of dependencies between your app's different components.